-Simon Whittaker, Finance Director, looks at which Stamp Duty calculation should be used when purchasing land for residential development.
+Which Stamp Duty calculation should be used when purchasing land for residential development?

-The basic rule is that the new rate will only apply if the land that is being acquired (under one bargain) consists entirely of residential property.
-Where the land is, in part, residential and, in part, non-residential, the new rate will not apply at all (i.e. there is no apportionment) and the transaction is subject to SDLT at commercial rates.
-This applies whatever type of property is to be built on the land since use at the effective date of purchase overrides any past or intended future use.
+The basic rule is if the land being acquired (under one bargain) consists entirely of residential property, then it will be subject to SDLT for Residential Purchases.
+However, where the land is both residential and non-residential, the transaction is subject to SDLT at commercial rates.
+This applies to any type of property that will be built, as the use of the property at the effective date of purchase overrides any past or intended future use.

-- Land will also be residential if it is in the course of construction of a building for use as a dwelling or less than six dwellings (see below).
+It’s also worth noting that land is also considered residential if it is undergoing construction of a building for use as a dwelling or less than six dwellings (see below).

 Examples of purchases of residential property:

-- the purchase of the end portion of a house's garden; and
+- The purchase of the end portion of a house's garden

-- an acquisition of a single vacant house where the developer intends to demolish the house before commencing development.
+- An acquisition of a single vacant house where the developer intends to demolish the property before commencing development

 Note - a single transaction involving six or more dwellings is non-residential.

-This is a complex area with various special exemptions – so if in doubt take professional advice!
+This is a complex area with various special exemptions, so always seek professional tax advice.

 SDLT calculator for residential purchases